-Financial documents and a calculator on an accountant's desk
+Financial documents and calculator on an accountant's desk

-Accountant for healthcare professionals in Quebec: Find your specialized expert
+Accountant for health professionals in Quebec: find your specialized expert

-Accountant for healthcare professionals in Quebec: Find your specialized expert
+Accountant for health professionals in Quebec: find your specialized expert

-Are you a doctor, dentist, pharmacist, or other healthcare professional in Quebec?
-Your accounting and tax situation is unique.
-From incorporating your practice and managing a corporation to claiming industry-specific deductions and planning for retirement, a healthcare-specialized accountant makes all the difference.
-This guide explains why, how to choose one, and how much it costs.
+Are you a doctor, dentist, pharmacist or other health professional in Quebec?
+Your accounting and tax reality is unique.
+Between incorporating your practice, managing a corporation, deductions specific to your field and planning for your retirement, an accountant specializing in health care makes all the difference.
+This guide explains why, how to choose it, and how much it costs.

-• Healthcare professionals (doctors, dentists, pharmacists, optometrists) have complex tax obligations that require the services of a specialized accountant.
+• Health professionals (doctors, dentists, pharmacists, optometrists) have complex tax obligations that require a specialized accountant.

-• Incorporating as a corporation can reduce your tax rate from 53% to approximately 26.5% on income retained within the company.
+• Incorporation into a corporation (SPA) can reduce your tax rate from 53% to about 26.5% on the income retained in the corporation.

-• Bankeo connects you for free with an accountant specializing in the healthcare sector from among more than 1,500 partner firms in Quebec.
+• Bankeo matches you free of charge with an accountant specializing in health among more than 1,500 partner firms in Quebec.

 Why Healthcare Professionals Need a Specialized Accountant

-Unlike a typical business owner, healthcare professionals operate within a specific regulatory framework.
-Your professional association (Medical Association, Dental Association, Pharmaceutical Association) imposes strict rules regarding the structure of your practice, incorporation, and share ownership.
-A general accountant may not be familiar with these nuances and could cause you to miss out on significant tax savings.
+Unlike a traditional entrepreneur, a health professional operates within a specific regulatory framework.
+Your professional order (College of Physicians, Order of Dentists, Order of Pharmacists) imposes strict rules on the structure of your practice, incorporation and ownership of shares.
+A general accountant may not be familiar with these particularities and may cause you to miss out on significant tax savings.

 Complex and specific tax obligations

-Healthcare professionals face tax challenges that few other sectors encounter:
+Healthcare professionals face tax challenges that few other sectors face:

-• Mixed income: Many doctors receive income from the RAMQ, private fees, and bonuses.
-Each source is treated differently for tax purposes.
+• Mixed remuneration : Many physicians receive income from the RAMQ, private fees and bonuses.
+Each source has a different tax treatment.

-• Dual status is possible: some professionals practice both in private clinics and in hospitals (as employees), which complicates reporting requirements.
+• Possible double status : some professionals work both in private clinics and in hospitals (salaried), which complicates reporting.

-• Specific deductions: clinic expenses, medical equipment, mandatory continuing education, professional association dues, liability insurance.
+• Specific deductions : clinic fees, medical equipment, mandatory continuing education, professional dues, liability insurance.

-Since 2007 in Quebec, doctors have been allowed to incorporate.
-Dentists, pharmacists, optometrists, and chiropractors also have this right.
-Incorporation as a corporation (SPA) is often the most powerful tax-optimization tool for high-income healthcare professionals.
+Since 2007 in Quebec, physicians have had the right to incorporate.
+Dentists, pharmacists, optometrists and chiropractors also benefit from this right.
+Incorporation into a business corporation (SPA) is often the most powerful tax optimization tool for a high-income health professional.

-In practical terms, a doctor who earns $400,000 a year and does not need all of that money to live can leave a significant portion in his or her practice.
-Instead of being taxed at the maximum marginal rate of 53%, income retained in the SPA is taxed at approximately 26.5% (combined federal-provincial rate on active income from a private corporation).
-This is a significant tax deferral that allows you to invest and grow your capital more quickly.
+In concrete terms, a doctor who earns $400,000 a year and who does not need all that money to live can leave a significant part of his or her company.
+Instead of being taxed at the maximum marginal rate of 53%, income retained in the corporation is taxed at approximately 26.5% (the combined federal-provincial rate on the active income of a private corporation).
+It's a major tax deferral that allows you to invest and grow your capital faster.

-An accountant who specializes in your industry can guide you through setting up and effectively managing this structure.
+An accountant specialized in your industry will be able to guide you in the implementation and optimal management of this structure.

 The management company: an additional tool

-In addition to the professional practice, several doctors and dentists establish a holding company that owns the shares of the professional practice.
+In addition to the professional SPA, many doctors and dentists create a management company (holdco) that holds the shares of the professional company.
 This two-tier structure offers additional benefits:

-• Enhanced protection of accumulated assets (investments, real estate)
+• Increased protection of accumulated assets (investments, real estate)

-• Option to split certain income with family members
+• Ability to split certain income with family members

-Setting up such a structure requires an accountant who is well-versed in the rules specific to healthcare professionals.
-Anti-tax-avoidance rules, particularly the TOSI (Tax on Split Income), have made income splitting more complex since 2018.
+Setting up such a structure requires an accountant who is familiar with the rules specific to health professionals.
+Anti-tax avoidance rules, including the TOSI (Tax on Split Income), have made income splitting more complex since 2018.
 Only a specialized CPA can navigate these rules correctly.

 Photo by Vitaly Gariev on Unsplash

-In Quebec, several professional associations allow their members to practice as a corporation.
-Here are the main healthcare professionals who benefit from having a specialized accountant:
+In Quebec, several professional orders allow their members to practice within a partnership or joint-stock company.
+Here are the main health professionals who benefit from a specialized accountant:

-Doctors have the most complex tax situation among healthcare professionals.
-RAMQ income, flat-rate fees, on-call premiums, on-call shifts, clinical research: there are many sources of income.
-Incorporation is particularly advantageous for specialists whose annual income exceeds $300,000.
-The Collège des médecins du Québec strictly regulates the practice of medicine as a corporation with specific rules regarding the composition of the shareholder base.
+Physicians have the most complex taxation among health professionals.
+RAMQ income, block fees, emergency pay, on-call duty, clinical research: there are many sources of income.
+Incorporation is particularly beneficial for specialists with an annual income of more than $300,000.
+The Collège des médecins du Québec strictly regulates the practice of the company with specific rules on the composition of the shareholding.

 Dentists and orthodontists

-Dentists who own clinics must manage both their professional practice and a full-fledged business: expensive equipment (dental chairs, digital X-ray machines, 3D scanners), employees (hygienists, assistants), and inventory of supplies.
-The accounting for a dental clinic is more similar to that of an SME than to that of a medical practice.
-Capitalization allowances (CCA) on equipment are a major tax benefit.
+Dentists who own a clinic have to manage both their professional practice and a real business: expensive equipment (dental chair, digital X-ray, 3D scanner), employees (hygienists, assistants), inventory of materials.
+The accounting of a dental clinic is closer to that of an SME than to a doctor's practice.
+Capital cost allowances (CCA) on equipment are a major tax lever.

-The owner-pharmacist runs a retail business in addition to their professional practice: managing drug inventory, overseeing staff, calculating profit margins on over-the-counter products, and providing pharmaceutical services billed to the RAMQ.
+The pharmacist-owner manages a retail business in addition to his professional practice: medication inventory, personnel management, margins on over-the-counter products, pharmaceutical services billed to the RAMQ.
 Bookkeeping is particularly demanding due to the volume of daily transactions.
-A specialized accountant knows how to optimize inventory management and maximize eligible deductions.
+A specialized accountant knows how to optimize inventory management and maximize allowable deductions.

-Optometrists, chiropractors, physical therapists, and psychologists in private practice face common challenges: managing a clinic, mixed billing (RAMQ + private patients + insurers), and the option of incorporating.
-Even though their incomes are generally lower than those of medical specialists, incorporation becomes advantageous as soon as the professional can save $25,000 or more per year on a regular basis.
+Optometrists, chiropractors, physiotherapists and psychologists in private practice share common challenges: managing a clinic, joint billing (RAMQ + private patients + insurers), and the possibility of incorporation.
+Even if their income is generally lower than that of medical specialists, incorporation becomes advantageous as soon as the professional can save $25,000 or more per year on a regular basis.

-Find an accountant who understands the realities of your medical practice.
-Bankeo will match you for free with the ideal expert from among more than 1,500 partner firms.
+Find an accountant who understands the realities of your medical profession.
+Bankeo matches you free of charge with the ideal expert among more than 1,500 partner firms.

 Find my accountant

-The first step for most healthcare professionals isto incorporate as a corporation.
-A specialized accountant can assist you with:
+The first step for most health professionals is incorporation into a corporation.
+A specialized accountant will help you with:

-• Cost-benefit analysis: Is incorporation the right choice for your specific situation?
+• The business case: Is incorporation beneficial for your specific situation?

 • Choosing the optimal structure: SPA alone or SPA + management company

-• Coordinating with your attorney regarding the articles of incorporation
+• Coordination with your lawyer for articles of incorporation

 • Obtaining business numbers (NEQ, GST/QST if applicable)

-• Compliance with the requirements of your professional association
+• Compliance with the requirements of your professional order

-One of the most important decisions for a professional in a corporation is determining the optimal split between salary and dividends.
-This decision directly impacts:
+One of the most important choices for an incorporated professional is to determine the optimal distribution between salary and dividends.
+This choice has a direct impact on:

 • Your contributions to the Quebec Pension Plan (QPP)